cgevans/scikits-bootstrap/README.md

         that changes in Numpy's random number generation means this will not give the same results that would be obtained using `numpy.random.seed` to set the seed in previous versions.

+        Numba is now supported in some instances (np.average or np.mean as statfunction, 1-D data), using use_numba=True.
+Pypy3 is also supported.
+        Typing information has been added.

+        Handling of multiple data sets (tuples/etc of arrays) now can be specified as multi="paired" (the previous handling), where the sets must be of the same length, and samples are taken keeping corresponding points connected, or multi="independent", treating data sets as independent and sampling them seperately (in which case they may be different sizes).

 v1.0.1: Licensing information added.